“…while Erik Højsgaard’s Cello Concerto was simply the most sheerly beautiful piece in the festival”

-His output includes 2 symphonies, a cello concerto and a piano concerto and the opera "Don Juan vender hjem fra krigen", which was premiered in Vienna in 2006 in a revised version.
-He composed Fragment for chamber orchestra in 1995 for the Malko Conductors' Competition.
-He has also composed chamber music (including two string quartets and a variety of landscapes, including Paysage blême, which was first performed in London by the British ensemble Capricorn) and works for solo instruments, including C'est la mer Mêlée au soleil for guitar which has been recorded several times, most recently in 2017 by Niklas Johansen for The Royal Danish Academy of Music 150 years’ CD anthology.
+Erik Højsgaard has composed Fragment for chamber orchestra in 1995 for the Malko Conductors' Competition, and he has also composed several pieces of chamber music including two string quartets and a variety of landscapes, e.g. Paysage blême, which was first performed in London by the British ensemble Capricorn.
+Højsgaard has also composed works for solo instruments, including Épreuve for accordion and C'est la mer Mêlée au soleil for guitar which has been recorded several times, most recently in 2017 by Niklas Johansen for The Royal Danish Academy of Music 150 years’ CD anthology.
 In recent years he has composed works for solo piano, solo viola, chamber ensembles, and for sinfonietta.

-His works have been performed in most parts of the world, and he has been represented at several international festivals: ISCM World Music Days, the Salzburg Festival, Nordic Music Days, NUMUS, Festival Internazionale di Musica Roma, MusicSommerBerlin, Cantiere Internazionale d'Arte Montepulciano, Copenhagen Summer Festival, Aarhus Festuge etc.
+Højsgaard’s works have been performed in most parts of the world, and he has been represented at several international festivals: ISCM World Music Days, the Salzburg Festival, Nordic Music Days, NUMUS, Festival Internazionale di Musica Roma, MusicSommerBerlin, Cantiere Internazionale d'Arte Montepulciano, Copenhagen Summer Festival, Aarhus Festuge etc.